Beautiful philadelphia downtown skyline at sunset USA

 • Fines: Any violations that may occur, such as disturbing the neighbors or lacking a permit, could be fined.

-• Insurance: Must have specialized STR insurance and hold $500,000 in general liability
+• Insurance: Must have specialized STR insurance and hold $500,000 in general liability.
+Proper Insurance leads the nation is short-term rental insurance, built to replace inadequate Homeowners (HO) and Dwelling/Landlord (DP) policies completely.

 East Stroudsburg, Pennsylvania